Ronald Reagan Washington National Airport: Terminals and facilities

 A new terminal and gate numbering scheme was implemented in 2022.
-Previously Terminal 1 was Terminal A, and Terminal 2 was Terminal B/C, as it is one building.
+Previously Terminal 1 was Terminal A, and Terminal 2 was Terminal B/C as it is one building.
 All gates also now have a letter, A through E for each of the five concourses.
 Therefore, Gate 33 became Gate C33.
 Other changes include B Parking and C Parking, becoming Parking 2 South and Parking 2 North.

 Terminal 1

 Designed by architect Charles M. Goodman, terminal 1 opened in 1941 and was expanded in 1955 to accommodate more passengers and airlines.
 The exterior of this terminal has had its original architecture restored, with the airside façade restored in 2004 and the landside façade restored in 2008.
 The terminal underwent a $37 million renovation that modernized the airport's look by bringing in brighter lighting, more windows, and new flooring.
 The project was completed in 2014 along with a new expanded TSA security checkpoint.
 In 2014, additional renovations were announced including new upgraded concessions and further structural improvements, the project was completed in 2015.

-Terminal 1 contains gates A1–A9 and houses operations from Air Canada Express, Frontier, and Southwest, with Southwest having the largest presence in Terminal 1.
+Terminal 1 contains gates A1–A9.
+It houses operations from Air Canada Express, Frontier, and Southwest, with Southwest having the largest presence in Terminal 1.

+A statue of Ronald Reagan outside of Terminal A was unveiled in 2011.

 Terminal 2

-Terminal 2 is the airport's newest and largest terminal; the terminal opened in 1997 and replaced a collection of airline-specific terminals built during the 1960s.
-The new terminal (Concourses B-D) was designed by architect Cesar Pelli and house 35 gates.
+Terminal 2 is the airport's newer and larger terminal; the terminal opened in 1997 and replaced a collection of airline-specific terminals built during the 1960s.
+The new terminal (Concourses B-D) was designed by architect Cesar Pelli and houses 35 gates.
 The terminal is directly connected to the WMATA airport station via indoor pedestrian bridges.
 Concourse E, which expanded Terminal 2, opened in 2021 as a replacement for Gate 35X, which was a bus gate.